WakhileGoduka/SQL-Code/README.md

 # SQL-Code
-All SQL Code from practice and projects
+I will store all SQL Code I have worked on from practising and doing projects